Morningstar

 Healthcare

-We view the healthcare sector as overvalued on average; however, we rate approximately 40% of our coverage as 4- or 5-star-rated.
+We view the healthcare sector as overvalued on average; however, approximately half of our coverage is 4- or 5-star-rated.

 Undervalued stocks in the Healthcare sector